moechofe/lowresrmx/asset.dev/manual.md

 ### CPU & cycles

-LowResRMX simulate a fantasy console with limitation, on of them is about the number of instruction the CPU can execute before the next frame MUST be drawn and presented to the player.
+LowResRMX simulate a fantasy console with limitation, one of them is about the number of instruction the CPU can execute before the next frame MUST be drawn and presented to the player.

 This is obtained by a set of different rules applied to an internal CPU cycle counter.
 When the maximum is reached, the next frame is drawn no matter what.
 This can have the following effect: